 When you have fulfilled the above conditions and submitted all of the required paperwork, the Board will review your materials during a regular meeting.
 If they approve your application, you will receive your psychology license from the Board.

 Alaska Licensure by Credentials

 If you hold a psychology license in another jurisdiction, you may be qualified to earn an Alaska license by credentials.
-To be eligible for this, you must hold a doctoral degree in psychology and have fulfilled examination and other requirements for the out-of-state license that were similar to or higher than the requirements for the Alaska Board.
-You also must be in good standing with the American Board of Professional Psychology (ABPP) or be registered with a credentialing organization in psychology approved by the Board.
-To apply, you will need your previous licensing jurisdiction to verify your psychology licensure.
-You will also submit an Application for Licensure as a Psychologist by Credentials form, along with a credential review and application fee of $75.
-Upon approval of your application, you will also need to pay an initial license fee of $775.
+To be eligible, you must hold a doctoral degree in psychology and have fulfilled examination and other requirements for the out-of-state license that were similar to or higher than the requirements for the Alaska Board.
+You also must be in good standing with the ABPP or be registered with a credentialing organization in psychology approved by the Board.
+To apply, you will need your previous licensing jurisdiction to verify your psychology license.
+You will also submit an Psychologist License by Credentials application packet, along with a credential review fee of $100 and an application fee of $75.
+Upon approval of your application, you will also need to pay an initial license fee of $500.